 - Understanding Emotional Abuse, Camden Safeguarding Children Board, London

-- Mental Health awareness for teachers and pupils, Harley Street Clinic, London
+- Mental Health training, Harley Street Clinic, London

 - Drug Awareness, Metropolitan Police, London